 Individual projects that could occur in the future under the Eastern Neighborhoods Rezoning and Area Plans will undergo project-level environmental evaluation to determine if they would result in further impacts specific to the development proposal, the site, and the time of development and to assess whether additional environmental review would be required.
-This determination concludes that the proposed project and project variant at 2750 19th Street are consistent with and was encompassed within the analysis in the Eastern Neighborhoods PEIR, including the Eastern Neighborhoods PEIR development projections.
-This determination also finds that the Eastern Neighborhoods PEIR adequately anticipated and described the impacts of the proposed 2750 19th Street project and project variant, and identified the mitigation measures applicable to the 2750 19th Street project and the provisions of the Planning Code applicable to the project site.67 Therefore, no further CEQA evaluation for the 2750 19th
+This determination concludes that the proposed project at 2750 19th Street is consistent with and was encompassed within the analysis in the Eastern Neighborhoods PEIR, including the Eastern Neighborhoods PEIR development projections.
+This determination also finds that the Eastern Neighborhoods PEIR adequately anticipated and described the impacts of the proposed 2750 19th Street project and identified the mitigation measures applicable to the 2750 19th Street project.
+The proposed project site.
+Therefore, no further CEQA evaluation for the 2750 19th Street project is required.
+In sum, the Eastern Neighborhoods PEIR and this Certificate of Determination and accompanying project-specific initial study comprise the full and complete CEQA evaluation necessary for the proposed project.